beyarkay/masters-thesis/02_background.md

 ## Artificial Neural Networks

-Artificial Neural Networks (ANNs, also known as multi-layer perceptrons or MLPs) are a form of machine learning which started with the development of the perceptron by @Rosenblatt1963PRINCIPLESON and was itself inspired by
+Artificial Neural Networks (ANNs, also known as multi-layer perceptrons or MLPs) are a form of machine learning that started with the development of the perceptron by @Rosenblatt1963PRINCIPLESON and was itself inspired by
 @McCulloch2021ALC.

 This section will first describe the perceptron in subsection
 \ref{perceptrons}.
 Then neural networks will be covered in subsection
 \ref{neural-networks}.
-Proof that one-layer ANNs can approximate any function is given in subsection \ref{universality-theorem}, and a mathematical description of how the weights and biases are tuned via gradient descent is given in subsection \ref{gradient-descent}.
+A mathematical description of how the weights and biases are tuned via gradient descent is given in subsection \ref{gradient-descent}.

 The method by which backpropogation allows for the efficient calculation of the gradients within a neural network is described in subsection
-\ref{backpropogation}, and some details about the loss function used for multi-class classification problems, cross entropy loss, is described in subsection \ref{cross-entropy-loss}.
+\ref{backpropogation}, and some details about the loss function used for multi-class classification problems, cross entropy loss, are described in subsection \ref{cross-entropy-loss}.

 ### Perceptrons

-A perceptron takes in a finite dimensional vector of real-valued inputs, applies some function, and produces a single real-valued output.
-Rosenblatt proposed a weighting system which was used to compute the output, whereby each of the input values $x_0, x_1, \ldots, x_n$ is multiplied by a corresponding weight $w_0, w_1, \ldots, w_n$ and the results are summed together.
+A perceptron takes in a finite-dimensional vector of real-valued inputs, applies some function, and produces a single real-valued output.
+Rosenblatt proposed a weighting system that was used to compute the output, whereby each of the input values $x_0, x_1, \ldots, x_n$ is multiplied by a corresponding weight $w_0, w_1, \ldots, w_n$ and the results are summed together.